-TA: Will Zolecki email: zolecki@uchicago.edu Office hours by request
+TA: Email: Office hours by request

-Schedule: Monday, 8am-10:50am
+Schedule: Mondays, 8am-10:50am

-Location: Keller Center, Room 1002
+Location: Keller Center, Room

 Course Description

 The course examines the U.S. Intelligence Community and its role in national security.
 It will analyze the intelligence cycle including planning and direction, collection, processing, analysis and dissemination.
 It will also focus on topics such as warning and surprise, denial and deception, covert action, oversight and the role of policy makers, civil liberties, ethics and accountability and intelligence reform.